 - Grand Palace

-The Grand Palace is Bangkok’s biggest attraction.
+The Grand Palace is Bangkok’s biggest attraction and one of the most prominent landmarks in Thailand.
 It’s a complex of picturesque buildings that includes the Temple of the Emerald Buddha – the most sacred temple in Thailand and home to one of the most revered Buddhist relics (the Emerald Buddha statue).

 - Wat Pho